Tips To Make Moving During The Holidays A Bit Easier

 #7: Keep an eye on taxes when debating expenses

-It can be tempting to want to cut costs wherever possible when moving, especially during a financially stressful time of year.
+When moving, it can be tempting to want to cut costs wherever possible, especially during a financially stressful time of year.
 The good new is, for those who are relocating for employment reasons or on military orders may be able to deduct many moving-related expenses.
 It can be worthwhile to meet with an accountant or download some tax preparation software to experiment with various scenarios (from a full-service move to deduction of travel costs across the country) to see where your biggest tax savings will lie.

 If you’re moving during the holidays, make the most of it.
 If you’re driving to your new home, take time to enjoy the sights, sounds and foods of the holidays along the road.
 If you make this time fun, it’ll be one holiday season your family will remember and be able to talk about for year to come.